Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Conclusion

 \section{Conclusion}

-In this work, we introduce \texttt{INFORM}, an interpretability framework that treats neural orchestration as an explicit, analyzable computation, enabling the decoupling of expert interaction, sequencing, and causal attribution.
-Our results show that orchestration converges to structured collaboration, but that routing frequency often misrepresents functional necessity: experts that dominate routing are not always those that are causally required.
+In this work, we introduce \texttt{INFORM}, an interpretability framework that treats neural orchestration as an explicit, analyzable computation, enabling the decoupling of expert interaction, sequencing, and intrinsic attribution.
+Our results show that orchestration converges to structured collaboration, but that routing frequency often misrepresents functional necessity -- experts that dominate routing are not always those that are functionally required.
 By revealing systematic divergence between intrinsic gradient-based attribution and relational routing mass, \texttt{INFORM} exposes hidden structural dependencies and interaction hubs that are invisible to accuracy-based evaluation alone.
-We further demonstrate that orchestration dynamics emerge asynchronously, with centralization and trust in specific experts often preceding stable routing confidence, and with sequencing remaining deliberately non-deterministic across tasks.
+While our gradient-based approach captures local sensitivity of routing decisions rather than full causal structures, these targeted interventional signals remain highly effective for diagnosing system behavior.
+We demonstrate that orchestration dynamics emerge asynchronously, with centralization and trust in specific experts often preceding stable routing confidence, and with sequencing remaining deliberately non-deterministic across tasks.
 Together, these findings highlight the importance of interpretability-driven analysis for diagnosing brittleness, redundancy, and failure propagation in multi-expert systems, and position \texttt{INFORM} as a practical tool for understanding and improving learned orchestration beyond what performance metrics alone can capture.

+\paragraph{Scope of Analysis.} The scope of our analysis encompasses the analysis of multi-expert orchestration by decoupling interaction structure, sequencing, and intrinsic attribution.
+We validated the framework on a differentiable orchestration architecture with a lightweight MLP-based orchestrator, demonstrating its versatility by comparing its learned routing against the rigid workflows of MetaGPT and successfully adapting its intrinsic importance metrics to evaluate confidence-based FrugalGPT-style cascades.
+While extracting full attribution requires access to the orchestrator, the constituent experts themselves can remain entirely black-box, allowing practitioners to leverage \texttt{INFORM}'s structural analyses and perturbation sensitivity to reliably diagnose system dependencies and interaction hubs.

+\paragraph{Limitations.} A primary limitation is that our intrinsic importance metric relies on gradient-based attribution, which captures local computational sensitivity rather than establishing a formal causal graph or interventional guarantees.
+Additionally, computing these exact causal signals strictly requires white-box access to the orchestrator's internal representations, logits, and gradients, making the complete framework inapplicable to fully opaque, API-driven routing policies.
+Finally, the framework's generalizability remains untested in fundamentally different paradigms, such as fully decentralized multi-agent topologies, emergent communication networks, or orchestration driven entirely by reinforcement learning.